High School English Teacher

 I am a teacher of 20 years whose excitement in the classroom has been sparked anew by the incredible connections I’ve made with other educators on Twitter.
-I taught English and reading for four years in urban San Diego before moving to Northern, CA to teach at a rural high school and to complete my MA in Education from Chico State University.
+I taught English and reading for four years in urban San Diego before moving to Northern California to teach at a rural high school and to complete my master’s in education from Chico State University.

 My students read a lot, write a lot, and discuss, discuss, discuss.
 My ultimate goals is to build students’ independence in their ability to understand and make themselves understood in this world.